byoungdale/drachtio-voip-scenario-tester/README.md

 };
 ```

+#### To-Do's

+ - add tests
+ - add option for results to be written to json log file (similar to [voip_patrol](https://github.com/jchavanton/voip_patrol)) or push results to an HTTP endpoint
+ - create json document of common scenarios

 Note: In order to run this application, you must have the following:
 * [drachtio-server](https://github.com/davehorton/drachtio-server) running locally and listening on port 8022
 * freeswitch running locally, listening for event socket on port 8021, and configured as per [drachtio-fs-ansible](https://github.com/byoungdale/drachtio-fs-ansible)